If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

 At the time of writing, there is no minimum wage in Qatar.

-After 1 year of continuous service, women can take 50 calendar days of maternity leave at full pay.
+After one year of continuous service, women can take 50 calendar days of maternity leave at full pay.
 There is no parental leave in Qatar.
 Furthermore, an employee under sponsorship should have permission from the sponsor to change jobs, depart from the country, rent a house, and open bank accounts.
 Sponsors cannot, however, retain the passports of their employees, except for any visa formalities.

 Qatar has a wages protection system (WPS) whereby employers must pay their employees once a month – or every two weeks – directly into a local bank account.
 Some employers within the QFC also use the WPS.